ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Coward

-Both incoming and outgoing Physical damage is decreased by 25%.
+Both incoming and outgoing P-Potency is decreased by 25.

 ### Status: Critical Vulnerability